Should you use Short or Long Fins for Snorkeling

-Long fins are generally more flexible, but over time, the blade becomes stretched out and the fins need to be replaced.
+Long flippers are generally more flexible, but over time, the blade becomes stretched out and the fins need to be replaced.
 Short fins have a smaller, stiffer blade and are likely to last much longer.

-Many snorkelers opt for short fins because the movement of your feet is similar to swimming without any fins.
-It’s sort of like having all the benefits of using fins without the disadvantages.
+Many snorkelers opt for short fins vs long ones because the movement of your feet is similar to swimming without any fins.
+It’s sort of like having all the benefits of using long snorkel fins without the disadvantages.

-Short fins are helpful for strength training, increasing flexibility and developing control over your movement in the water.
+Short fins are helpful for strength training, increasing flexibility, and developing control over your movement in the water.
 If you’re looking for a more relaxing experience where you just hover in the water and observe the sea creatures, long fins are ideal.

 Are Split Fins a Good Option?

 Recently, people have considered the use of short split fins for snorkeling.
-They provide more power and thrust as you move through the water and are preferred by some divers over the standard long fins.
+They provide more power and thrust as you move through the water and are preferred by some divers over the standard longer fins.

 Can you Snorkel without Fins?

-They’re not just a means for you to move faster and more comfortably through the water, they also double as a floating mechanism.
+Snorkel fins are not just a means for you to move faster and more comfortably through the water, they also double as a floating mechanism.
 If you’re out of breath and tired and need to stop, or just want to observe the ocean in a specific spot for a while, you can float in the water without kicking with the help of your fins.